 It is used to group the terms and operators within a single search.

-For example:- Marketing AND ( Content OR Digital ) Using this query, the documents returned must contain both of the words apple iPhone, and apple iPad.
+For example:- Marketing AND ( Content OR Digital ) Using this query, the documents returned must contain both of the words marketing content, and digital marketing.

 Minus ( - )

 By putting minus operator ( - ) with any term, you force google to exclude that term from your results.